tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 1. Install `docker` from your package manager or [Docker's Official Page](https://docs.docker.com/engine/install/)
    * **To check if Compose V2 is installed in this package**, run `docker compose version`.
 If the command errors, your manager still uses V1 and will need to additionally install the `docker-compose` package.
 All commands below assume Compose V2 is installed, so if you have V1 replace any `docker compose` commands with `docker-compose`
 2. Download [docker-compose.yml](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/docker-compose.yml) and the [Dockerfile](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/Dockerfile).
-3. Next to those docker files, create a folder named `Terraria`, and create a proper [folder structure](#folder-structure) for your server in that folder.
+3. Next to those docker files, create a folder named `tModLoader`, and create a proper [folder structure](#folder-structure) for your server in that folder.
 4. Edit `docker-compose.yml` with your GID and UID.
 These can be found by running `id`, and generally default to 1000.
 5. Run `docker compose up`
-   * If [serverconfig.txt](#server-configuration) exists in the `Terraria` directory add `-d` to the end to run without interactivity.
+   * If [serverconfig.txt](#server-configuration) exists in the `tModLoader` directory add `-d` to the end to run without interactivity.

 To attach to the server console run `docker attach tml`.
 To detach from the console press `Ctrl-P Ctrl-Q` to avoid shutting down or `Ctrl-C` to detach and shutdown the server.

 ### Updating
 To update, download the newest container and rebuild it using `docker compose build` to update tModLoader.
 Mods will be updated as well.
+If the container doesn't rebuild you can force rebuilding by running `docker compose build --no-cache`

 ---